jenkinsci/tuleap-git-branch-source-plugin/README.md

 This Jenkins plugin is a community effort.

-This jenkins plugin allow autodiscovery of Tuleap's git repositories and branches to automatically create jenkins jobs when branches have `Jenkinsfile`.
+This Jenkins plugin allows autodiscovery of Tuleap's git repositories and branches to automatically create jenkins jobs when branches have a `Jenkinsfile`.

 Please find the documentation at [https://docs.tuleap.org/user-guide/ci.html](https://docs.tuleap.org/user-guide/ci.html)